+Has there ever been a moment, maybe on stage, where you’ve just felt that the tap dance becomes too complicated?
 Yeah, yeah, definitely.
 There was a point where – and this isn’t even a joke – there was a point where I was thinking about taping a ruler, like cello-taping a ruler across here [points under one shoe], so I would be able to do two pedals at once.
 Just one of those six inch rulers.
 And I started telling the guys and they were just like, “dude, that’s the lamest thing I’ve ever heard”, and it would have been me with these paddles on my feet.
 Like you’ve just gotta figure out a better way to do things.
 But it just becomes like you’ve got your pallet of stuff and after a while you just know where they are.
 So your wee tap dance becomes your wee ritual, and your arsenal in a way.
 It does get too much sometimes, but it’s kind of a beautiful skill.

 As a bonus addition to this Focus feature, our good friends at Small Pond Recordings have kindly provided this amazing live video of ASIWYFA at ArcTanGent festival.
 Stay in touch with what ASIWYFA are up to (including the making of their new album, which we in the Bahamas are more than excited about) through their Facebook and Tumblr.